This Step: Get a Drivers License

 Full Licensing Phase―Drivers 18-20

 A full drivers license bears no age-related restrictions.
 You just have to avoid using a wireless/cell phone except in case of emergency to call a law enforcement agency, healthcare provider or emergency services agency.
-This safety law applies until you turn 19.
+This safety law applies until you turn 19 years old.